-The proposal is to be received no later than 23:59 (JST), April 26, 2021.
+The proposal is to be received no later than 23:59 (JST), April 25, 2022.
 Presenters should include their IALLT ID, contact information (name, affiliation, telephone, and fax number, address, and e-mail address), presentation categories, title, abstract, and keywords.
-The proposal should be sent as a Microsoft Word Document attachment via e-mail and should be sent to Joseph Tomei <jtomei[at]kumagaku.ac.jp> (where [at] should be replaced with “@”).
-In the subject area of the e-mail, please type “Submission for LET 2020”.
+The proposal should be made via Call for Papers form.

 The Submission must meet the guidelines below.

 (1) Prospective presenters (both representative presenters and collaborators) must be IALLT or LET members at the time of submission.